 Win or lose, but always with democracy

-How Sócrates harnessed the beautiful game to aid Brazil’s fight for democracy
+How Sócrates used the beautiful game to aid Brazil’s fight for democracy

 While Plato described his master, the Greek philosopher Sócrates, as someone who was hugely pessimistic about democracy, millennia later, his Brazilian namesake staked his career and life on it.